oresat/oresat-linux/docs/standards/file-transfer.rst

 - **keyword**: A **unique** key for the service for OLM to use when the file is being deliver to it; ie If a file has the "update" keyword, OLM will move it to location defined by the OreSat Linux Updater app.
 - **date**: The date the archive file was made.
-Must be in the YY-MM-DD-HH-mm-ss format, all sub fields are always 2 digit intergers.
+Must be in the YYYY-MM-DD-HH-mm-ss format, with the expection of year, all sub fields are always 2 digit intergers.

-    - YY: last two digits of the year
+    - YYYY: year
     - MM: month
     - DD: day
     - HH: hour (24-hour clock)